cassilup/cowsay-express/README.md

 Congrats.
 You're now a Docker guru (almost). 😎

 ---
 Thanks for reading so far down!
 If you find any inconsistencies, please be sure to let me know.
-I hope this tutorial got you on the right track, `Docker`-wise. 👋
+I hope this tutorial got you on the right track, `Docker`-wise.

+If you enjoyed this, [drop me a line](https://twitter.com/cassilup)!
+I'd love to hear from you.